OlivierLD/raspberry-coffee/RMI.sample/README.md

 # RMI in Java
-Communication between Raspberry PI and other machines (...like Raspberry PI) using Remote Method Invocation (RMI).
+Communication between Raspberry Pi and other machines (...like Raspberry Pi) using Remote Method Invocation (RMI).

 See [this](https://docs.oracle.com/javase/tutorial/rmi/overview.html).

 ## RMI on RPi